MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-multi-tenant.md

 The workspace-based isolation model sits well with capacities for the following reasons:

    * The smallest object you can independently assign to a capacity is a workspace that is, you can’t assign a report, for example), so by separating tenants by workspaces, you get full flexibility in managing each tenant and its performance needs, as well as optimizing capacity utilization by scaling up/down.
-For example, large and important tenants with high volume and volatility can be managed in a separate capacity to ensure a consistent service level, while grouping smaller tenants in another capacity to optimize costs.
+For example, large and essential tenants with high volume and volatility can be managed in a separate capacity to ensure a consistent service level, while grouping smaller tenants in another capacity to optimize costs.

-   * Separating workspaces also means separating datasets between tenants, so data models can be in smaller chunks, rather than in a single large dataset.
-This allows the capacity to better manage memory usage, evicting small and unused datasets when not needed, while keeping users satisfied with performance.
+   * Separating workspaces also means separating datasets between tenants so that data models can be in smaller chunks, rather than in a single large dataset.
+This allows the capacity to manage memory usage better, evicting small and unused datasets when not needed, while keeping users satisfied with the performance.

 On the other hand, application developers should consider the limit on the number of parallel refreshes, as refresh processes might need extra capacity when you have multiple datasets.

 ### Content customization and authoring

-For the main use cases of content creation, the application developer needs to carefully consider which tenants can have editing capabilities, and how many users in each tenant can edit.
-Permitting multiple users in each tenant to edit can result in many content being generated, that can reach a dataset limitation such as number of reports per dataset, or the number of datasets in a workspace.
+For the primary use cases of content creation, the application developer needs to carefully consider which tenants can have editing capabilities, and how many users in each tenant can edit.
+Permitting multiple users in each tenant to edit can result in many contents being generated, that can reach a dataset limitation such as the number of reports per dataset, or the number of datasets in a workspace.
 If you give users this capability, we recommend monitoring the content generation closely and scale up as needed.
 For the same reasons, we don’t recommend using this capability for content personalization, where each user can make small changes to a report and save it for themselves.
-If the SaaS application allows content personalization, consider introducing and communicating workspace retention policies for user-specific content to facilitate the flow of content deletion when an end-user moves to a new position, leaving the company or not using the platform anymore.
+If the SaaS application allows content personalization, consider introducing and communicating workspace retention policies for user-specific content to facilitate the flow of content deletion when end users move to a new position, leaving the company or not using the platform anymore.

 ## Row-level security-based isolation

 With row-level security-based isolation, the SaaS application uses a single workspace to host multiple tenants.
 It means that each Power BI artifact report, dashboard, & dataset, is created once all tenants use it.
 Data separation between tenants is accomplished using [row-level security](embedded-row-level-security.md) on the multi-tenant dataset.
-When an end-user logs into the SaaS application and opens content, an Embed token is generated for that user’s session, with the roles and filters that ensure the user only sees the data they are permitted to see.
+When end users log into the SaaS application and opens content, an Embed token is generated for that user’s session, with the roles and filters that ensure the user only sees the data they are permitted to see.
 If users from the same tenant are not permitted to view the same data, the application developer needs to implement hierarchical roles both between tenants as well as within the same tenant.

 ![Row-level security](media/multi-tenant-saas/multi-tenant-saas-rls.png)

 ### Data architecture

-Implementing row-level security-based isolation is easiest when all tenants’ data is stored in a single data warehouse.
+Implementing row-level security-based isolation is most comfortable when all tenants’ data is stored in a single data warehouse.
 In this case, the application developer can pass only the relevant data from the data warehouse into the Power BI dataset, either via Direct Query or data import.
 If data in the database is separated per tenant, it needs to be combined into a single dataset, which results in a lower degree of separation between tenants that existed in the database.

 ### Data isolation